kinjaldave180/Webscrapping/README.md

 # Webscrapping
-web scrapping in python with beautiful soup
+Web scrapping in python with beautiful soup